Family Future Forward Sales Tax

-Phase 1 includes 5 new ball diamonds, a new concession stand/restroom building, a new 240-space parking lot, a new playground with adjacent picnic shelter north of the parking lot, another shelter and restroom south of the parking lot, a new basketball court, two new sand volleyball courts, the conversion of large areas of turf grass to native grass meadow, and a new network of multi-modal trails that take advantage of the site's natural amenities and setting.
+Phase 1 includes 5 new ball diamonds, a new concession stand/restroom building, a new 240-space parking lot, a new playground with adjacent picnic shelter north of the parking lot, a new basketball court, sand volleyball court, the conversion of large areas of turf grass to native grass meadow, and a new network of multi-modal trails that take advantage of the site's natural amenities and setting.

-Phase 2 includes a large destination playground, destination splash park, adult fitness area, 8-court pickleball complex, a picnic shelter with restroom, a 100-space parking lot, and a large turf field referred to as the Great Lawn.
+Phase 2 includes a large destination playground, destination splash park, pickleball complex, a picnic shelter, and a large turf field referred to as the Great Lawn.

-Phase 3 includes the conversion of more turf areas to native grass meadow, and the construction of a brand new 20,000 square foot Andover Community Center.
+Phase 3 includes the conversion of more turf areas to native grass meadow, and the construction of a brand new Andover Community Center.
 The existing Andover Community Center would be converted into a new maintenance shop and materials yard.